Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: IAE Montpellier

-Summary: Following on from the CEI MOOC, Montpellier Business School is offering a new MOOC in line with future trends in entrepreneurship: Responsible Entrepreneurship.
-This MOOC is organized over four weeks.
-It is led by a Professor two consultants who are specialists in the field.
-More than 15 speakers participate in the videos and podcasts.
+Summary: Following the CEI MOOC, the IAE of Montpellier is offering a new MOOC aligned with the future directions of entrepreneurship: Responsible Entrepreneurship.
+This MOOC is organized over 4 weeks.
+It is led by a Professor and two consultants specializing in the field.
+More than 15 speakers contribute to the videos and podcasts.
 This MOOC is open to a diverse audience (students, entrepreneurs, consultants, etc.).
-It will be broadcast on FUN MOOC in association with a podcast channel.
+It will be broadcast on FUN MOOC in conjunction with a podcast channel.

 MOOC Financing Innovation: